 “Small children are wiggle worms as well!
 They are always on the move, and the word ‘patience’ has yet to be added to their vocabulary.
 So they will be able to identify with and be delighted by this wonderful tale.
 Parents and teachers will also appreciate all the great educational information that is seamlessly interwoven into the captivating story—a trademark of all Sylvan Dell titles.” - The National Writing for Children Center

-In addition to illustrating A Cool Summer Tail, A Warm Winter Tail, Habitat Spy, Little Red Bat, and Henry the Impatient Heron for Sylvan Dell, Christina Wald has illustrated for a wide variety of toys, games, books, and magazines.
+In addition to illustrating A Cool Summer Tail, A Warm Winter Tail, Habitat Spy, Little Red Bat, and Henry the Impatient Heron for Arbordale, Christina Wald has illustrated for a wide variety of toys, games, books, and magazines.
 From a book that featured hundreds of animals on each page (Look, Find, and Learn: Animals of the World) to games including the Star Wars role playing game series, every assignment covers something new and exciting.
 In recent years, she has illustrated tons of different animals for books and other publications.
 Christina enjoys the research aspect of such projects, saying that each new book is a fascinating new learning experience.
 She often integrates travel to research for her illustrations.
 She lives in Ohio with her husband and three cats.
 Visit Christina's website.

 Mom's Choice Awards Gold